If your Sea-doo, Yamaha, Or Kawasaki Jetski won’t start then check out these simple fixes to get you on the water again.

-If the Seadoo won’t start just beeps then this is usually a sign that the lanyard key is not on properly or there is a fault in the DESS post.
+If the Seadoo won’t start and just beeps once then this is usually a sign that the lanyard key is not on properly or there is a fault in the DESS post.
 We will go into thin in more detail further on.

 Tip-over position sensor

 Also known as a T.O.P.S, this could be stuck in the tip-over position.
 This protects the engine if the Jet-ski tips over.
-When the tops valve is first activated (putting lanyard on) it is energized to get it moving.
+When the tops valve is first activated (putting the lanyard on) it is energized to get it moving.

-If your tip over protection sensor is bad the Jetski won’t start.
+If your tip-over protection sensor is bad the Jetski won’t start.
 You can pull off the TOPS sensor and clean the contacts.
 Measure the coil windings resistance using an ohmmeter.

-These can be removed and bridged out but its best to check how to do this for your model Jet Ski in an emergency.
+These can be removed and bridged out but it’s best to check how to do this for your model Jet Ski in an emergency.

 On some model jet skis, especially Sea-Doo if the throttle position is fully pulled in, the jetski will turn over but will not start.
 Sometimes the throttle gets corrosion on the throttle position sensor.
 It will need to be replaced.

 I do use the throttle position pulled in when I am doing a yearly service and all the plugs are out of the engine.
 It will turn the engine over and cuts the fuel and spark.
-If your jet ski turns over but no spark then check the throttle position.
+If your jet ski turns over but has no spark then check the throttle position.
 It is a safety feature.